 The carpet sellers start showing you the rugs and carpets and will offer you a lower price!
 Can you believe your good luck?

-If you pay the amount asked, you've been scammed at a hugely inflated price, as all your new friends are in this deal together.
+If you pay the amount asked, you've been scammed at a hugely inflated price, as all your new friends are in on this deal together.

 It's also very unlikely that you'll be able to resell the carpet for a higher price back home, despite their advice.